Chaffetz: I'm ready to subpoena for Comey memo

 "I think it's really important right now that we hear from the White House," she told CNN.
 "I think the White House needs to be open and transparent about whats going on, too.
 And I hope that we can get Comey to come up here and testify."

-Leaders of the congressional investigations into Russian meddling into the US election last year are are also calling on Comey to testify.
+Leaders of the congressional investigations into Russian meddling into the US election last year are also calling on Comey to testify.

-Ranking Democrat on the House intelligence committee, Rep. Adam Schiff, also called on Comey to testify before his panel.
+The top Democrat on the House intelligence committee, Rep. Adam Schiff, also called on Comey to testify before his panel.

 "Enough is enough, Congress really needs to get to the bottom of this," Schiff said.

-Sen. Lindsey Graham said that Comey should testify before his Senate panel about his discussions with Trump over former national security adviser Michael Flynn, who resigned earlier this year.
+Sen. Lindsey Graham, chairman of a judiciary subcommittee investigating Russia, said that Comey should testify before his Senate panel about his discussions with Trump over Flynn, who resigned earlier this year.

 Comey had already been invited to testify before the Senate intelligence committee Tuesday about his firing a week ago, but he declined the invitation.